SayakaIsBaka/LR2NowPlaying/README.md

 ## TODO

 - Implement a fallback if the BMS cannot be found on LR2IR / the connection to LR2IR fails
+- Make a single version that works with both LR2 and LR2H2 (LR2FHD is untested)
 - Exit cleanly (probably not going to happen)
 - Making LR2mind not broadcast the message on UDP but instead only send it on localhost (low priority)